In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Bass

-Valencia is a major cultural centre and encourages immersion into the professional opera and music scene: Palau de les Arts Opera House, concerts and presentations by major international musicians.
+Valencia is a major cultural center and encourages immersion into the professional opera and music scene: Palau de les Arts Opera House, concerts, and presentations by major international musicians.

 In addition, there are many events and festivals throughout the year (i.e. Las Fallas).
 With a rich history in modern architectural masterpieces (City of Arts and Sciences), Valencia’s deep, multicultural roots, cosmopolitan flavor, and warm climate to make it a true Mediterranean gem.